 The far-right group had wanted to hold its march tomorrow (Saturday September 3).

-But Home Secretary Theresa May has decided to prohibit protests in Tower Hamlets, Newham, Waltham Forest, Islington, and Hackney for the next 30 days after police said they were fearful violence could erupt.
+But Home Secretary Theresa May has decided to prohibit protests in Tower Hamlets, Newham, Waltham Forest, Islington, and Hackney for the next 30 days after police said they were fearful violence

 A Met spokesman said the force had received "specific intelligence" that the EDL march could potentially result in "serious public disorder, violence and damage".